ucb-bar/hammer/doc/Hammer-Use/Hammer-APIs.rst

 Floorplan & Placement
 ---------------------
 Placement constraints are specified using the Hammer IR key ``vlsi.inputs.placement_constraints``.
 These constraints are very flexible and have varying inputs based on the type of object the constraint applies to, such as hierarchical modules, hard macros, or obstructions.
 At minimum, an ``(x, y)`` coordinate corresponding to the lower left corner must be given, and additional parameters such as width/height, margins, layers, or orientation are needed depending on the type of constraint.
-Place & route tool plugins will take this information and emit the appropriate commands during floorplanning.
+Place-and-route tool plugins will take this information and emit the appropriate commands during floorplanning.
 Additional work is planned to ensure that floorplans are always legal (i.e. on grid, non-overlapping, etc.).
-Additional work is planned to produce graphical visualization of the floorplan outside of the place & route tool.
+Additional work is planned to produce graphical visualization of the floorplan outside of the place-ane-route tool.

 Bumps
 -----
 Bump constraints are specified using the Hammer IR key ``vlsi.inputs.bumps``.
 Rectangular-gridded bumps are supported, although bumps at fractional coordinates in the grid and deleted bumps are allowed.
-The place & route tool plugin translates the list of bump assignments into the appropriate commands to place them in the floorplan and enable flip-chip routing.
+The place-and-route tool plugin translates the list of bump assignments into the appropriate commands to place them in the floorplan and enable flip-chip routing.
 The bumps API is also used by the PCB plugin to emit the collateral needed by PCB layout tools such as Altium Designer.
 This API ensures that the bumps are always in correspondence between the chip and PCB.
 Additional work is planned to produce graphical visualization of the bumps.

 Pins
 ----
 Pin constraints are specified using the Hammer IR key ``vlsi.inputs.pin``.
-PinAssignments objects are generated and passed to the place & route tool to place pins along specified block edges on specified metal layers.
+PinAssignments objects are generated and passed to the place-and-route tool to place pins along specified block edges on specified metal layers.
 Preplaced (e.g. hard macros in hierarchical blocks) pins are also supported so that they are not routed.
 Additional work is planned to use this API in conjunction with the placement constraints API to allow for abutment of hierarchical blocks, which requires pins to be aligned on abutting edges.

 Power Straps
 ------------